Face to face fundraising

-Face-to-face fundraising gives people the opportunity to talk in person to one of our fundraisers and enables members of the public to find out more about macular disease and the Macular Society.
+Face-to-face fundraising gives people the opportunity to talk in person to one of our fundraisers.
+It allows members of the public to learn more about macular disease and the Macular Society.

-It’s essential that we continue to reach new supporters who can help fund more research to find a cure for macular disease, and support and provide information and advice for people living with macular disease.
+It’s essential that we continue to reach out to new supporters who can help fund more research to find a cure for macular disease, and provide information and support for people living with macular disease.

 Many charities use face-to-face fundraising; it is a successful method of fundraising.